 I’ve never used one so I’m not sure if it would be any more effective than using scissor snips.

 It does get great reviews over at Amazon though so I’d be tempted to give it a try.

 I tend to do most of my sewing and quilting at home, but if your recipient travels much or is in many local groups then this Omnigrid Quilters Travel Case, Black would make a great present.
 You can fit your unfinished quilt blocks up to 12-1/2 and it has loads of inner storage options and even a velcroed pin cushion.

 It’s water resistant in case you get caught in a shower and a removable shoulder strap.
 The whole bag measures 14 x 14 by 2-3/4-inch

 Quilting Magazine Subscription

 Now in my view, this really is a useful gift.
-There’s nothing like hearing the magazine falling through your letterbox and knowing you’re going to be inspired with all the new ideas and projects!
+There’s nothing like seeing all the new ideas and knowing you’re going to be inspired with all these new ideas and projects!